-Details of the courses on offer in the option columns and the elective/enrichment section are contained within this booklet (p15-34).
+Details of the courses on offer in the option columns are contained within this booklet (p15-34).

-For more information, we invite you to attend our Course Choice Information Evening on 11th January 2024.
+For more information, we invite you to attend our Course Choice Information Evening on Wednesday 11th December 2024.
 We will explain the process in more depth at this event and there will be an opportunity to ask questions.
 If you would like to discuss your child's specific situation, please contact their Pupil Support Leader.

-John MacPhie

-Depute Headteacher
+Martin Ennis Depute Headteacher December 2024

-December 2023

-Advice for Pupils
+Advice for Students